Kevinjoythomas/Stroke-Prediction-Pipeline/README.md

 # 🧠 Stroke Prediction Pipeline 🚀 | MLOps at Scale

-Welcome to the Stroke Prediction Pipeline project!
-This project covers all stages of the ML lifecycle—from data ingestion to model serving in a production-ready pipeline.
-With CI/CD automation, MLFlow tracking, and DVC pipeline orchestration, this repository demonstrates an end-to-end MLOps framework designed to efficiently tackle real-world machine learning challenges.
+Welcome To The Stroke Prediction Pipeline Project!
+This Project Covers All Stages Of The ML Lifecycle—From Data Ingestion To Model Serving In a Production-Ready Pipeline.
+With CI/CD Automation, MLFlow Tracking, and DVC Pipeline Orchestration, This Repository Demonstrates an End-To-End MLOps Framework Designed To Tackle Real-World Machine Learning Challenges Efficiently

 ## 🔍 Overview
-This project builds a **logistic regression model** to predict the likelihood of stroke based on a dataset.
-With a modular pipeline architecture and MLFlow tracking, it captures the complete process of building, training, evaluating, and deploying the model.
-Data is pulled directly from **AWS S3**, and the model is served on a **Flask server** hosted on **AWS EC2**.
+This Project Builds a Logistic Regression Model To Predict The Likelihood Of Stroke Based On A Dataset.
+With a Modular Pipeline Architecture and MLFlow Tracking, It Captures The Complete Process Of Building, Training, Evaluating, and Deploying The Model.
+Data is Pulled Directly from AWS S3, and The Model Is Served On a Flask Server Hosted on AWS EC2.

 ## 🌐 Live Model Endpoint:
+It Ensures That All Inputs are Within The Recommended Range.
 [Stroke Prediction Site](http://ec2-13-60-233-133.eu-north-1.compute.amazonaws.com:5000/)

 ![Website](https://github.com/Kevinjoythomas/Stroke-Prediction-Pipeline/blob/main/website.png)